ppy/osu-elastic-indexer/README.md

 Configuration is loaded from environment variables.
 No environment files are automatically loaded.

 To read environment variables from an env file, you can prefix the command to run with `env $(cat {envfile})` replacing `{envfile}` with your env file, e.g.
+> Note that this method of passing envvars does not support values with spaces.

     env $(cat .env) dotnet run

-additional envs can be set:
+Additional envs can be set:

     env $(cat .env) schema=1 dotnet run

-envvars with spaces are not supported.

 # Commands